Pot-au-feu: Serving

 Generally, the broth (bouillon) is served first.
 It is often enriched with rice or pasta, and croutons and grated cheese may be added, before it is served with French bread.
 The meat (bouilli) and the vegetables are served next.
 Condiments may include, among other options, coarse salt, mustard, capers, pickled gherkins, pickled samphire and horseradish – grated or in a sauce.

-Sauces served with the bouilli may include tomato sauce, sauce Alsacienne (hard-boiled egg mayonnaise with herbs, capers and some of the bouillon), sauce Nénette (cream reduced by simmering and flavoured with mustard and tomato), or sauce Supréme (a velouté made with some of the bouillon and enriched with cream).Pot-au-feu broth may also be used for cooking vegetables or pasta.
-Ready-to-use concentrated cubes are available to make what purports to be pot-au-feu broth when water is added.
+Sauces served with the bouilli may include tomato sauce, Sauce gribiche, an Alsacienne sauce (hard-boiled egg mayonnaise with herbs, capers and some of the bouillon), sauce Nénette (cream reduced by simmering and flavoured with mustard and tomato), or sauce Suprême (a velouté made with some of the bouillon and enriched with cream).

+Pot-au-feu broth may also be used for cooking vegetables or pasta.
+Ready-to-use concentrated cubes are also available.